RitobrotoMukherjee/math-magician/README.md

 # Math Magician App

 > A web app developed using `React`.
-It's a simple calcualtor application
+It's a simple calcualtor application.
+It also has a small router for about pages.
+Other than calculator all pages are static components.

 ## Built With